openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Basic_IO/basic_IO_overview.md

 }
 ```

-## Stream Classification
+## Classification of Data Streams

-Based on their functional differences, Streams can be broadly categorized into two types:
+Based on the functional differences of data streams, Streams can be simply divided into two categories:

 - Node Streams: Directly provide data sources.
-Node streams are typically constructed by directly depending on external resources (e.g., files, networks).
+Node streams are typically constructed by relying on some direct external resource (such as files, networks, etc.).
-- Processing Streams: Can only process data by proxying other streams.
-Processing streams are typically constructed by depending on other streams.
+- Processing Streams: Can only act as proxies for other data streams to perform processing.
+Processing streams are typically constructed by relying on other streams.